aaliyan1230/aaliyan1230/README.md

 - 🌱 I’m currently learning Java and Distributed Systems.
 - 🤔 My interests are Full stack software development, Cloud Computing, Cyber Security.
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering from NEDUET.
-- 👨‍💻 I’m looking to collaborate on Machine Learning.
+- 👨‍💻 I’m looking to collaborate on interesting projects.
 - 💬 Ask me about competitive programming, I love to answer!.

 **Languages and Tools:**